DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Dynamics Diffusion ( )

 \subsection{Theoretical Analysis}

-We provide a brief theoretical analysis to show why models supporting non-autoregressive generation such as DMs are better than single-step models.
+We provide a brief theoretical analysis to show why models supporting non-autoregressive generation, such as DMs, are superior than single-step models.
 Let $T(s'|s,a)$ be the real dynamics function.
-We begin with a lemma in MBPO~\cite{janner2019trust} that bounds the return gap between the real dynamics and the learned single-step dynamics.
-Denote the accumulative discounted return in dynamics $T$ with policy $\pi$ as $J(T, \pi)$, and the maximal reward as $R$.
+We begin with a lemma from MBPO~\cite{janner2019trust} that bounds the return gap between the real dynamics and the learned single-step dynamics.
+Denote the accumulative discounted return in dynamics $T$ with policy $\pi$ as $J(T, \pi)$, and the maximum reward as $R$.

+\begin{lemma} (Lemma B.3 of MBPO).
+Suppose the error of a single-step dynamics model $T_m(s'|s,a)$ can be bounded as